ramonskie/codex/walkthrough/concourse_pipelines_setup.md

     channel: '#your_channel name'

 ```
-### Authentication Management for teams in pipeline
+### Authentication Management for Teams

 To be continued: how to manage authentication for teams.
-For main team ,how we use github Auth instead of basic auth.
+For main team ,how we use Github oAuth instead of Basic Auth.